 A memorial service to honor Betty will be held in the springtime at the Church of the Holy Communion.
 The date and time will be posted on the Derrick Funeral Home website, as well as in the church bulletin.

-To send flowers to Emilie "Betty" Elizabeth (McNally) Hartnett's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Emilie "Betty" Elizabeth (McNally) Hartnett, please visit our floral store.